Battle of the Love Poems, part 1: Poem Number 40

 わが恋はWaga koi wasuch is my longing,

-物や思ふとMono ya omou toso that people ask me
+物や思Mono ya omou toso that people ask me

-人の問ふまでHito no tou made“What are you thinking about?
+人の問までHito no tou made“What are you thinking about?”

 Translation by Dr Joshua Mostow

 The judges couldn’t decide which poem was the winner, so after consulting with other poetry experts (who also couldn’t decide), they came before Emperor Murakami and sought his opinion about which poem was superior.
-According to the story, the Emperor hummed the verses from this poem under his breath, tactfully judging Taira no Kanemori’s poem the winner.
+According to the story, the Emperor hummed to himself the verses from this poem under his breath, tactfully judging Taira no Kanemori’s poem the winner.

-Taira no Kanemori is also one of the Thirty-Six Immortals of Poetry (sanjūrokkasen, 三十六歌仙), and his family, the Taira Clan or Heike (平家), would totally dominate Japanese politics centuries later under Taira no Kiyomori, only to be tragically swept aside in the disastrous Genpei War by their rivals, the Minamoto.
+The Taira Clan or Heike (平家), which Kanemori belongs, was not particular powerful at this time, but would later dominate Japanese politics centuries later under Taira no Kiyomori, only to be tragically swept aside in the disastrous Genpei War by their rivals, the Minamoto.

-Leave a Reply
+Leave a comment